joseluis2289/Final-project-DCI/README.md

 - [ ] Assign team-mates as collaborator into repository (consider the permission of moderator and developers properly)
 - [x] Make a Readme.md file inside your repository
 - [x] Ask all team members to make a clone of. repository locally and make a branch for each member
-- [ ] Try to update the Readme.md file from different branches and send pull request
+- [ x] Try to update the Readme.md file from different branches and send pull request
 - [ ] Moderator should try to merge all pull request if they are acceptable
 - [ ] Create a project and define the kanban for it
 - [ ] Define some issues and assign it to collaborators